You are viewing a story from harrypotterfanfiction.com

 Chapter 9: Rescues

-The next few days had been pretty rough for a number of reasons.
-Rumours of the party had spread like wildfire and not just in the Gryffindor common room, as all of the other houses seemed to know all about it as well.
+The next few days were tough for quite a few reasons.
+Firsty, rumours of the party had spread like wildfire and not just in the Gryffindor common room, as all of the other houses seemed to know all about it as well.
 I was completely and utterly mortified that most of the rumours revolved around me and Cormac.
-Every time I walked down a corridor or entered the great hall, I was subject to a lot of quite unsubtle stares and whispers, but luckily for me I was getting better at ignoring them.
+Every time I walked down a corridor or entered the great hall, I was subject to a lot of quite unsubtle stares and whispers,but as the days went on I was getting better at ignoring them.
 I wasn’t a Gryffindor for nothing.
 I kept my head up and kept a smile on my face, determined not to show them that they were getting to me.
 Although if anyone had looked closely, they would have seen that my jaw was tight, my palms were sweating and completely tense, waiting for the next comment to come.

 I was also continually being interrogated by the other girls in the dorm who wanted to know all the gossip.
 Lavender and Parvati were particularly keen to hear all the details.
 They pounced on me at the first available opportunity, which happened to be the moment I stepped out of the shower on the Sunday morning.